saminulh/shared-articles/Foreign Affairs/The Costs of El Salvador’s Crime Crackdown - by Gustavo Flores-Macías.md

 I wonder what Przeworksi (or the work of Przeworksi) would say about the above.
 I could see a few possibilities.
 One would be that actually this stuff doesn't matter much at all (since without the required material conditions people aren't sufficiently incentivized to preserve democratic institutions).
 Another take would be that once the material conditions are met perhaps stuff like this plays a role in transitioning to a successful democracy.
 With this view I could see either attacking or defending Bukele's approach.
 On the one hand you could argue that this will set a precedent which undermines the integrity of democratic institutions, on the other hand you could argue that perhaps this is necessary to pull society into the state where the "dynamics and equilibriums of democracy" take over as described by Przeworski.

->  Moreover, the normalization of states of emergency and the militarization of public life erodes citizens’ ability to inuence policy, and it weakens trust in the capacity of civilian institutions to solve the country’s problems.
+>  Moreover, the normalization of states of emergency and the militarization of public life erodes citizens’ ability to influence policy, and it weakens trust in the capacity of civilian institutions to solve the country’s problems.

 [[the-costs-of-el-salvadors-crime-crackdown-2024-03-20-09-04.pdf#page=6&selection=66,46,71,45|the-costs-of-el-salvadors-crime-crackdown-2024-03-20-09-04, page 6]]